AdaptiveMotorControlLab/CellSeg3D/README.md

 **New version: v0.2.0post1**

+- v0.2.0post1:
+  - Updated plugin default behaviors across the board to be more readily applicable to demo data
+  - Threshold value in inference is now automatically set by default according to performance on demo data on a per-model basis
+  - Added a grid search utility to find best thresholds for supervised models

+- v0.2.0:
   - Changed project name to "napari_cellseg3d" to avoid setuptools deprecation
   - Small API changes for training/inference from a script
   - Some fixes to WandB integration ad csv saving after training

 Previous additions: